Get access to all handy features included in the IVIS website

 Sperm concentration is an important factor for in vitro fertilization.
 Too many sperm could result in polyspermy while too few sperm could result in low fertilization rate.
 IVF in buffaloes is carried out at 1 to 2x106 sperm cells/mL.
 Adjustment of the sperm concentration can be done by determining the sperm concentration of the frozen-thawed-washed sperm cells using a spectrophotometer or counting the sperm cells using a haemocytometer or Neubauer chamber [22,95].

 Usually, IVF droplets are diluted 1:1 v/v with sperm dilution solution to form an IVF medium with final sperm concentration of 1x106sperm cells/mL, 5 mM caffeine, 2 units heparin/mL and 5 mg BSA/mL.
 To execute IVF, in vitro matured oocytes are partly freed from cumulus cells to enhance sperm penetration and promote higher fertilization rate.
-The detached cumulus cells are retained on the IVM droplets to develop cumulus cell monolayer for embryo-somatic cell co-culture system.
+The detached cumulus cells are retained on the IVM droplets to develop a cumulus cell monolayer for embryo-somatic cell co-culture system.

 Important laboratory tests to assess sperm quality parameters include: CASA to assess sperm motility, eosin-nigrosin staining technique to assess the vitality of sperm cells, chlortetracycline (CTC) fluorescence assay and Pisum sativum agglutinin (FITCPSA) [118,122] or trypan blue/giemsa , staining techniques to check capacitation and acrosome reaction, and hypo-osmotic swelling tests to check the functional integrity of the plasma membrane which is also associated with sperm fertility are utilized.

 Sperm-oocyte co-culture for in vitro fertilization is carried out for 6 to 18 hours.
 The duration of in vitro fertilization is dependent upon the composition of the in vitro fertilization medium and the sperm concentration.
-It is necessary to examine the best duration of sperm-oocyte co-culture as differences exist depending on the IVF media formulation, sperm concentration, and bull used .
+It is necessary to examine the best duration of sperm-oocyte co-culture as differences exist depending on the IVF media formulation, sperm concentration, and the bull used .

 3.5 In vitro Culture for Embryo Development and Grading